pfefferle/autonomie/readme.md

 ## Copyright ##

-Autonomie WordPress Theme, Copyright 2021 Matthias Pfefferle Autonomie is distributed under the terms of the GNU GPL
+Autonomie WordPress Theme,
+Copyright 2021 Matthias Pfefferle.
+Autonomie is distributed under the terms of the GNU Affero General Public License.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 Autonomie bundles the following third-party resources: